About this conference

 With a strong framework built over our first two Othering & Belonging conferences (in 2015 and in 2017), people have frequently turned to us with a key question: how do we make belonging real?
 Programming for our 2019 conference, to be held April 8–10, 2019 in Oakland, will provide key elements to respond to this question.

 We will examine systems, models, movements, narratives, and institutions that either advance or inhibit belonging.
-We will also explore our analysis of breaking and bridging (see more in the video below), as responses and formations in our current moment of rapid global change.
+We will also explore our analysis of breaking and bridging (see more in this video), as responses and formations in our current moment of rapid global change.

 Breaking is a politics based on an “us vs. them” strategy, manipulates anxiety around change, generates animosity that targets the most vulnerable populations, resulting in a smaller and smaller “we.”
 Breaking creates the conditions for increased authoritarianism and rising nationalism and is threatening the very existence of our living planet.
 Bridging, on the other hand, affirms our inherent connection to each other and our planet, welcomes our differences, does not deny but incorporates our shared history, is based on an ethics of human dignity, and calls on us to co-create a responsive government and civic life that advances our common good for a shared future.